-Academic Suspension
+Academic Suspension Students not meeting academic progress will be placed on Academic Suspension.
+Typically students who are on Probation but do not meet the requirements for continuing on Academic Probation will be suspended.
+Students may also be suspended for non completion of intensives.

-Student will be placed on Academic Suspension if they fail to meet the requirements for good standing and Continued Academic Probation.
-Students who are under Academic Suspension will be required to be absent from the institution for at least one traditional (fall or spring) academic semester before applying for readmission.
-Any student who returns to the University having satisfied this requirement following suspension may be readmitted, pursuant to the University's readmission process.
+Students who are under Academic Suspension will be required to be absent from the institution for at least one traditional (fall or spring) academic semester.